 Your property manager will contact you to arrange suitable times to conduct open for inspections to show prospective new tenants through the property and will also arrange for the end of tenancy inspection and return of your bond once possession has been returned, if you would like to be present during the final inspection please make an appointment before returning possession of your rental property with your property manager.

 - Cleaning in preparation for end of tenancy

 It is recommended that the property be given a thorough professional clean at the end of the tenancy and that any invoices are kept as proof of cleaning works.
 It is essential that the condition of the property be returned in the same condition less fair wear and tear as at the beginning of the tenancy.

 If you are going to engage a professional cleaning company we recommend using PMC cleaning services.
 They are familiar with the standard of cleanliness required by our property managers.
 To arrange a free quote, contact Peter on 0419 627 707

-Your assigned property manager is a professional real estate agent and accredited property manager, they are here to facilitate between the tenant and landlord to ensure the tenancy runs smoothly at all times, the property is maintained and looked after on behalf of the landlord.
+Your assigned property manager is a professional real estate agent and accredited property manager, they are here to facilitate between the landlord and tenant to ensure the tenancy runs smoothly at all times and the property is maintained and looked after on behalf of the landlord.

 There are rules and regulations that everyone must adhere too, if you have any issues you must contact your property manager immediately as most if not all problems can be solved quite quickly and amicably.